jackdewinter/pymarkdown/docs/rules/rule_md011.md

 ## Reasoning

+### Correctness

-The primary reason for enabling this rule is correctness.
-It is possible to transpose the `[]` characters and the `()` characters while typing, resulting in something that is not a link.
-This pattern has probably happened enough times that the original rule was authored to correct this transposition.
+It is possible to transpose the `[]` characters and the `()` characters while typing, resulting in text that does not represent the intended link.
+This pattern has probably happened enough times that the original rule was authored to correct for situations like this.

 ## Examples